 Single trip and annual trip policies cover you for a maximum number of days on any one trip.
 For stays longer than 30 days you should consider long-stay travel insurance.
 There are also backpacking and gap year insurance policies that are tailored to these unique styles of travelling.

 It depends on where you’re travelling, of course.
-Hughes defines geographical areas in the following ways:
+There are 3 options:

 If you are injured or fall ill while in the European Economic Area (EEA), you can receive treatment on the same basis as the citizens of the country you are in using a European Health Insurance Card (EHIC).
 However, the EHIC is not a substitute for travel insurance.
 Health care is not free in most countries, so you will still have medical expenses that insurance can cover.
 Also, travel insurance covers you for more than just your health.
 It covers your possessions, travel arrangements, and accommodation, too.